ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 - Move up - allows you to change position of the block on the page by moving it up
 - Move down - allows you to change position of the block on the page by moving it down
 - Configuration - allows you to access configuration window
-- Duplicate - duplicates existing block by creating its copy
+- Duplicate - duplicates a block with its settings, by creating a copy of it that appears below the original block
 - Refresh - refreshes preview of the block
 - Delete - deletes existing block

 #### Schedule content

-Page Builder comes with a Scheduler - is a tool that allows you to schedule content publication.
+Page Builder comes with a Scheduler, it allows you to schedule content appearance.

-You can schedule to be published, or hidden in Page Builder in two ways with:
+You can schedule content to be revealed, or hidden in Page Builder in two ways with:

 - **Scheduler tab** - it's available in the configuration of all Page blocks.
 In this tab you can set the date and time when the block becomes visible and when it disappears from a Page.

 ![Scheduler tab](scheduler_tab.png)

-- **Content Scheduler** - it's one of the block available in Page Builder Elements menu.
-To proceed with the schedule, go to **Basic** tab of the block, then click **Select contennt** and confirm your choice, and set date and time in the Content airtime settings window.
+- **Content Scheduler** - it's one of the blocks available in Page Builder Elements menu.
+To proceed with the schedule, go to **Basic** tab of the block, then click **Select content** and confirm your choice.
+Then set date and time in the **Content airtime settings** window.

 ![Content Scheduler](content_scheduler.png)

-For more information, see [Schedule publication](https://doc.ibexa.co/projects/userguide/en/latest/content_management/schedule_publishing/).
+For more information, see [Schedule publication]([[= user_doc =]]/content_management/schedule_publishing/).

 ## Benefits

 ### Manage your pages without technical skills

 Thanks to intuitive and plain Page Builder interface, you can create and manage your website without the need of having advanced technical skills.
-Drag-and-drop elements toolbar, separated page zones and transparent sections - these are the elements that make working with Page Builder really intuitive and quick.
+Elements toolbar, visible page zones and Structure view - these are the elements that make working with Page Builder really intuitive and quick.

 ### Self schedule content, special offers and campaigns

-One of the most important tool that Page Builder offers, is a Scheduler.
-It allows you to set and schedule specific date and time, when content has to be published.
-In result, you can plan timeline of your new publications, without the need of manual publishing each of them.
+One of the most important tools that Page Builder offers, is a Scheduler.
+It allows you to set and schedule a specific date and time for the content to be published or hidden.
+As a result, you can manage timeline of publications, without the need of manual publishing or hiding each of them.

 ### Create high-converting and fully-targeted landing pages

 Page Builder allows you to create highly customizable websites.
-You can build modifiable and targeted landing pages, that meet your needs.
+You can build modifiable and targeted landing pages that meet your needs.
 Each dynamic blocks has its own settings, properties and design that you can set up in your way to customize the content appearing on the page.
-Additionaly, if you feel comfortable with your technical skills, you can configure your own elements, for example, new customized layout, or block.
+Additionaly, if you feel comfortable with your technical skills, you can configure your own elements, for example, a new customized layout, or block.

 ### Increase sales with highly personalized campaigns

 Personalized campaigns are one of the factors that can increase your sales.
 With Page Builder you can achieve it, by using customization and time Scheduler.
-Anytime you can edit your page and change the position of specific block to make it more visible.
-What's more, Page Builder offers you ready-to-use page blocks that can help to create content tailored to each individual customer:
+Anytime you can edit your page and change a position of a block to enhance visibility.
+Additionaly, Page Builder offers you a selection of ready-to-use page blocks that can help you to create content tailored to each individual customer:

 A. **Default** blocks:

 - Dynamic targeting - embeds recommended items based on the Segment the user belongs to.
 - Personalized - displays a list of Content items/products that are recommended to end users when specific scenarios are triggered.
-- Targeting - embeds an Content item based on the Segment the user belongs to.
+- Targeting - embeds a Content item based on the Segment the user belongs to.

 B. **PIM** blocks: